bem/bem-components/common.blocks/select/select.en.md

 #### `disabled` modifier

-Available value: `true`.
+Acceptable value: `true`.

 Use cases: `BEMJSON`, `JS`.

-The modifier provides inactive state to the block.
-Disabled block is visible but not available for user actions.
+The modifier makes the block inactive.
+The disabled block is visible but not available for user actions.

-The modifier could be applied to:
+The modifier can be applied to:

 * The whole block